 Also, I opted for leeks over onions and love how they pair with fennel, which along with saffron, is a traditional ingredient in classic french bouillabaisse.

 Use baby or fingerling potatoes for a pop of color and complementary texture that absorbs the chowder’s delicious flavor.
-You can even dial up the heat with a bit of cayenne pepper or crushed red pepper flakes.
+You can even dial up the heat with a bit of cayenne or crushed red pepper flakes.

 Saffron is sold in most supermarkets, and you can always order it online.
 If you’d like a substitute, Iron Chef and The Kitchen co-host, Geoffrey Zakarian, suggests combining ½ teaspoon paprika with ¼ teaspoon turmeric, which is also known as Indian saffron.
-I have not tried this, but holler if you do!
+I have not tried it, but holler if you do!

 Once the vegetables are softened and caramelized, the potatoes get happy swimming with the broth, wine, and saffron.
 The bacon, if you’re including, rejoins the gang after the potatoes cook along with thyme and coconut milk to keep the chowder dairy free.
 If you’re not worried about dairy then substitute light cream or half and half.